 Well, until the other day, anyway.

-Side effects of nasal steroid spray
+Side effects of nasal steroid spray for asthma

 After several days of actually using my nasal steroid and saline as prescribed, I got a nosebleed.
 I can’t tell you the last time I had a nosebleed, so I figure it’s likely linked.
 Of course, this happened on Thursday morning, and it’s now Saturday.
 Like anybody, I don't like nosebleeds, so I haven’t taken my nasal sprays for two days now to give my nose a chance to recover.